 More at rubyonrails.org:

-Caching is often the most effective way to boost an application's performance.
-Through caching, websites running on a single server with a single database can sustain a load of thousands of concurrent users.
+Caching is one of the most effective ways to boost an application's performance.
+It allows websites running on modest infrastructure — a single server with a single database — to sustain thousands of concurrent users.

 By default, Action Controller caching is only enabled in your production environment.
 You can play around with caching locally by running rails dev:cache, or by setting config.action_controller.perform_caching to true in config/environments/development.rb.